BrianHicks/brianthicks.com/content/post/decoding-json-with-dynamic-keys.md

 ## Free-For-All!

 So what if our keys and values don't correlate in any way?
+What if&hellip;
-What if… someone sent a cake in our JSON?
+someone sent a cake in our JSON?
 Chaos!
 But we still need to handle it.

 I've added a cake into our JSON.
 Now it looks like: